VENTO-off/Chrome-Passcode/README.md

 The main menu will appear which allows to manage Chrome Passcode script:
 1. Install Chrome Passcode
-2. Change the password to unlock Google Chrome
+2. Change the password which unlocks Google Chrome
 3. Uninstall Chrome Passcode and keep all the browser data
 4. Uninstall Chrome Passcode and loose browser data